isomerpages/moe-bedokgreenpri/_bgps-experience/Instructional Programmes/English Language.md

 </table>
 <p></p>
 <h3>Empowered To Read Too (ETRT)</h3>
-<p>The Empowered To Read Too (ETRT) Programmes is implemented at Primary
+<p>The Empowered To Read (ETR) Programme is implemented at Primary 1 and
-1 and Primary 2 to providing literacy support for students not placed in the Learning Support Programme but still struggling to read independently.
+Primary 2 to providing literacy support for students not placed in the Learning Support Programme but still struggling to read independently.
-The programme aims to enable students to be fluent readers by using games and grade-appropriate texts to teach recognition of high frequency words and reading fluency.
+The programme aims to enable students to become fluent readers through systematic and explicit phonics instruction.
+Reading fluency strategies are also taught alongside guided reading comprehension to support students’ overall reading development.
 Lessons are conducted daily by EL trained teachers for 30 minutes per session.
 Students’ progress are monitored regularly.</p>
 <p></p>
 <h3>Learning Support Programme (LSP)</h3>
 <p>LSP is a specialised early intervention programme meant to provide support